 CALENDAR OF THE PROJECT

--The second transnational project meeting will take place on 5-6 July in Larissa (Greece);
+– Second transnational project meeting took place on 5-6 July in Larissa (Greece);

 RESULTS OF THE PROJECT: